 heat transfer reflective films can be applied to most fabrics - so long as they can withstand the heat of application.
-Films should be applied using a "dry" iron set to medium temperature (a "cotton" setting, or 325ºF).
+Apply the film using a "dry" iron set to medium temperature (a "cotton" setting, or 325ºF).
 Allow the iron's surface temperature to equalize for a few minutes before using.
 Solid silver 8712 has a pinkish-mauve colored film that must first be removed before application.
 Black C790 has a transparent film that must be removed prior to application.
 Fluorescent 8786 orange and 8787 yellow have no removable film.
-For solid silver and fluorescent colors, the white paper side faces up during application.
-For 5410 diamond mesh, the green liner faces up.
+For solid silver, black, and fluorescent colors, the white paper side faces up during application.
 For 5510 silver comfort trim, the blue film liner faces up.
-For 5686 and 5687 bi-color comfort trim, the clear liner should be on top.
+For 5686 and 5687 bi-color comfort trim, the clear liner faces up.